6DammK9/nai-anime-pure-negative-prompt/ch06/sd-scripts-runtime/readme.md

 - Base speed has been recorded as 1.5s / it for single GPU, and "2.5s / it" in 4x GPU, which is 2.4x.

-- [Increase learning rate when gradient accumulation is enabled.](https://stackoverflow.com/questions/75701437/why-do-we-multiply-learning-rate-by-gradient-accumulation-steps-in-pytorch) For training speed, it works as batch size without increasing memory requirement.
+- [Increase learning rate when gradient accumulation is enabled.](https://stackoverflow.com/questions/75701437/why-do-we-multiply-learning-rate-by-gradient-accumulation-steps-in-pytorch). *Turns out I don't have to increse it, meanwhile it converges better.*  For training speed, it works as batch size without increasing memory requirement.
 Currently it is 0.93x of the original speed for single GPU and step size 2 (3.2s / it).
 63% UNET use 21.5GB.

 - With dynamo backend, it is 2.0x for step size 4 with 4x GPU (12s / it).
 63% UNET use 22.2GB.